knwtechs/subscript.io-contracts/README.md

 # SubScript.io

-SubScript.io is a decentralized application (DApp) built on the Ethereum blockchain that enables users to create and manage subscription-based services using ERC1155 non-fungible tokens (NFTs).
+SubScript.io is a decentralized application (DApp) built on EVM-compatible blockchains that enables users to create and manage subscription-based services using ERC1155 non-fungible tokens (NFTs).
 This repository contains the source code, documentation, deployment, and testing scripts for the SubScript.io smart contracts.

 ## Table of Contents